WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Bayesian Sleep Inference

-As stated in Section \ref{sec:designRationale}, we assume the primary user's device to be smartphones.
+\textbf{Problem Statement} As stated in Section \ref{sec:motivation}, we assume the primary user's device to be smartphones.
 Consider an enterprise WiFi network deployed in a university campus with \textit{M} access points and \textit{N} users.
 We model each user as being in one of two states: \textit{awake} or \textit{sleeping}.
 When the user is `awake', they can either be mobile (moving from one location to another) or localized at a given area and assumed to use their phone from time to time frequently.
-In either case, the phone generates AP association and disassociation events logged by the network, as discussed in Section \ref{sec:designRationale}.
-The phone may also generate authentication events (e.g., when adopting enterprise RADIUS authentication) to verify users using their credentials.
-The network also logs these authentication events.
+In either case, the phone generates AP association and disassociation events logged by the network (we explain this in detail in Section \ref{sec:datacollectionengine}).
 With a 24-hour trace of time-stamped WiFi events, we use this trace to compute the \textit{rate of network events}; we divide the 24-hour period into time slots and count the number of events in each slot.
 Let $w_t$ denote WiFi event rate seen at time $t$ and let $b$ denote the slot size (we choose a default slot size of $b$=15min, yielding 96 slots per day).
 Given a time series of event rates $w_t$, our problem is to estimate the sleep onset time, $T_{sleep}$, and the wake-up time, $T_{awake}$ for the user.